leefuller23/www/content/qtflix.md

 ## About

-QTflix is a self-hosted implementation of Emby Media Server.
+QTflix is a self-hosted implementation of [Emby Media Server](https://emby.media/).

-All direct family & direct/indirect friends welcome to request accounts.
+Family and friends are welcome to request accounts.
+Talk to Lee or Rachel.

 Public access is not an option.